timfuhrmann/twitter-board/README.md

-A small, public twitter board built with Next.js and Google Cloud Platform.
+A small twitter board built with Next.js and Google Cloud Platform.

-Like, comment or write a message here: https://next-twitter-gcp.vercel.app/

 ## Getting Started